AliMehraji/Documents/posts/securing-node-exporter-metrics.md

       - 9100:9100
 ```

-Change the ownership of the /opt/node\_exporter/configsdirectory to nobodyaccording to the [Dockerfile](https://github.com/prometheus/node_exporter/blob/master/Dockerfile#L11), for the permission denied Problem.
+Change the ownership of the `/opt/node_exporter/configs` directory to `nobody` according to the [Dockerfile](https://github.com/prometheus/node_exporter/blob/master/Dockerfile#L11), for the permission denied Problem.

 ```bash
 chown -R nobody:nobody /opt/node_exporter/configs
 ```

-Run the docker-compos.yml , I'd like to use the exact docker-composepath
+Run the `docker-compos.yml` , I'd like to use the exact `docker-compose` path

 ```bash
 docker compose -f /opt/node_exporter/configs/docker-compose.yml up -d